jason0611/FS25_HeadlandManagement/README.md

 # FS25_HeadlandManagement
-THIS IS WORK IN PROGRESS AND NOT INTENDED FOR PLAYING AT THIS STATE OF WORK!

-TODO:
 Headland management for tractors, field sprayers, mowers and harvesters.

 *Attention: The GitHub version is a developer version!
 It can and will contain bugs, produce debug information (on-screen or logged) and in the worst case, even if unlikely, destroy a savegame.*